fikayo-sanni/ductape-docs/docs/getting-started/quickstart.md

 });
 ```

-This will execute the `send_email` action for the specified app in the given environment and product, passing the provided input to the action.
+This executes `send_email` for the configured app, using the product and environment from the constructor.

 ## Next Steps
 - [Products](../features/overview.md)